A Differentiable Physics Engine for Deep Learning in Robotics: Results

-To verify the speed of our engine, we also implemented a small quadrupedal robot model, as illustrated in Fig.~\ref{fig:b}.
+To verify the speed of our engine, we also implemented a small quadrupedal robot model, as illustrated in Figure~\ref{fig:3}\textbf{(B)}.
 This model has a total of 81 sensors, e.g. encoders and an inertial measurement unit (IMU).
-The servo motors are controlled in closed loop by a small neural network with a varying number of parameters, as shown in Fig.~\ref{fig:c}.
-The gradient is the Jacobian of the total travelled distance of the robot in \unit{10}{s}, differentiated with respect to all the parameters of the controller.
+The servo motors are controlled in a closed loop by a small neural network $g_{\textrm{deep}}$ with a number of parameters, as shown in Figure~\ref{fig:2}.
+The gradient is the Jacobian of $\mathcal{L}$, the total traveled distance of the robot in \unit{10}{s} , differentiated with respect to all the parameters of the controller $\mathbf{W}$.
 This Jacobian is found by using BPTT and propagating all \unit{10}{s} back.
-The time it takes to compute this travelled distance and the accompanying Jacobian is shown in Table~\ref{speed}.
-We include both the computation time with and without the gradient, i.e. both the forward and backward pass and the forwards pass alone.
-This way, the numbers can be compared to other physics engines, as they only calculate without gradient.
+The time it takes to compute this traveled distance and the accompanying Jacobian is shown in Table~\ref{speed}.
+We include both the computation time with and without the gradient, i.e. both the forward and backward pass and the forward pass alone.
+This way, the numbers can be compared to other physics engines, as those only calculate without gradient.
 Our implementation and our model can probably be made more efficient, and evaluating the gradient can probably be made faster a similar factor.

+When only a single controller is optimized, our engine runs more slowly on GPU than on CPU.
+To tackle this issue, we implemented batch gradient descent, which is commonly used in complex optimization problems.
+In this case, by batching our robot models, we achieve significant acceleration on GPU.
+Although backpropagating the gradient through physics slows down the computations by roughly a factor 10, this factor only barely increases with the number of parameters in our controller.